quantarray/skylark/README.md

   )
 ```

-Note that `observationDate` is attached to a `Market` via a special `TimeInstantCurve` instead of making it a special property of the `Market`.
+Note that `observationDate` is attached to the `Market` via a special `TimeInstantCurve` instead of making it a special property of the `Market`.

 With the above assembled, you can do a lot of neat stuff.